ExpediaGroup/beekeeper/README.md

 # How does it work?

-Beekeeper makes use of [Apiary](https://github.com/ExpediaGroup/apiary) - an open source federated cloud data lake - to detect changes in the Hive MetaStore.
-One of Apiary’s components, the [Apiary MetaStore Listener](https://github.com/ExpediaGroup/apiary-extensions/tree/master/apiary-metastore-events/sns-metastore-events/apiary-metastore-listener), captures Hive events and publishes these as messages to an SNS topic.
-Beekeeper uses these messages to detect changes to the Hive MetaStore, and perform appropriate deletions.
+Beekeeper makes use of [Apiary](https://github.com/ExpediaGroup/apiary) - an open source federated cloud data lake - to detect changes in the Hive Metastore.
+One of Apiary’s components, the [Apiary Metastore Listener](https://github.com/ExpediaGroup/apiary-extensions/tree/master/apiary-metastore-events/sns-metastore-events/apiary-metastore-listener), captures Hive events and publishes these as messages to an SNS topic.
+Beekeeper uses these messages to detect changes to the Hive Metastore, and perform appropriate deletions.

 Beekeeper is comprised of three separate Spring-based Java applications:
 1. Scheduler Apiary - An application that schedules paths and metadata for deletion in a shared database, with one table for unreferenced paths and another for expired metadata.